stefkay/fe-task/README.md

 ## Prerequisites

-Make sure you have the latest version of Node.js installed.
+You need to have Node.js and npm installed.

 ## Run the project